Margery0011/En2Hugo/README.md

 ## Known Issues

-If you want to do this conversion successfully, you should know the right column to use -f[n].
+If you want to do this conversion successfully, you should know the right column to use -f[n] and the f-paramter can not be missed.

 # Histogram.py